alejomonbar/Quantum-Powered-Planner-For-EV-Charging-Networks/README.md

 This platform is highly adaptable and can be tailored to any complex local context where users provide input data.
 In doing so, it contributes significantly to the transition toward a net-zero emission transport economy, addressing sustainable urban mobility challenges on a broader scale.

+## EVCN Model

+Our proposed solution starts from the well-known maximal independent set (MIS) problem, with the cost function

+$$Cost(x) = -\sum_i x_i + 2\sum_{(i,j) \in E}x_i x_j$$

+where $x_i$ represent all the possible charging station locations.
+If $x_i$ = 1, a charging station is present at the location $x_i$.
+The second term in the cost function represents the penalization of two neighboring locations both being occupied simultaneously.
+The solution to this problem will represent a maximal set of EV charging stations that are not close to each other, therefore maximizing the coverage of the network.

+The MIS is an oversimplification of the EVCN model and different factors such as population density, traffic patterns, existing infrastructure, and EV adoption rates must be taken into account.
+For example, these factors can make two neighboring locations being better suited than just one of them.
+Therefore, we propose a new formulation given by

+$$Cost(x) = x^TQx = -\sum_i x_i + \sum_{(i,j)\in E}\lambda_{i,j} x_i x_j$$

+where $\lambda_{ij}$ not only represents a penalization of the connected locations but additionally it represents other factors, including population density, traffic patterns, existing infrastructure, and EV adoption rates.
+They also represent the off-diagonal values of the quadratic unconstrained binary optimization (QUBO) matrix $Q$, which can be solved on a neutral atom device.